RPMGet

 commit to succeed; some errors should be fixed automatically (use

-to review any changes).
+git status and git diff to review any changes).

 See the following sections in the built docs for more information on gitchangelog and pre-commit.